Loongbian/loongson-os-builder-2k/README.md

 $ ./build.sh -c mips64el-ls2k_edu-lxde
 ```

-Now you can see a ready-to-boot installation zip file.
+Now you get a ready-to-boot installation iso file.
 You may wish to distribute it.

 ### Manually